Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Normal townblocks have an HP of 60 while Home Blocks have 120 points by default.
 This can be changed in the config.
 A townblock loses HP by enemy-nation residents standing within the townblock.
 When a townblock has lost all HP and fallen the town which the attacker belongs to gains one townblock and points to their War Score.
 When a townblock is under attack, fireworks appear above.
 Red for damage, red creeperhead for a won townblock, and green when a townblock is being healed by a defender.
 Fireworks can be turned off in the config at war.event.plots.firework_on_attacked.

 As of Towny 0.92.0.0 when players are killed in a town where they are considered to be enemies in the war, they may be sent to the town's Jail.
 This is configurable at `jail.is_jailing_attacking_enemies: 'false'`.
 If the jail plot is attacked and has its HP reduced to 0, any prisoners-of-war imprisoned there will be let free in a 'jailbreak'.
 POWs are also freed if the town they are kept in falls out of the war.

+As of Towny 0.95.1.0 you can make it so Townblocks which are conquered in war are transfered over permanently to the victor, set `war.event.winner_takes_ownership_of_townblocks` to true in your config to make towns lose townblocks.

 War allows for a great deal of customizability when it comes to griefing.
 The config's `WarzoneBlockPermissions EditableMaterials` section can be used for Event war as of Towny 0.92.0.0.
 This means you may set which blocks can be placed and broken by players in the war.
 By default that list includes: tnt,fence,ladder,wood_door,iron_door,fire.
 Switch, Item_use, Fire and Explosion protections can be overriden during Event War as well. `explosions_regen_blocks: 'true'` will determine whether the explosion-griefing is permanent.